Collected notes and photos from getting around.

 Chengdu Shuangliu (CTU)

 in 2019, I went to the information point to find out where I could get my boarding pass printed, a guy told me the number of the check-in desk, and I said thanks.
 But just as I turned away, the guy started shouting: "Xiexie (Thanks in Chinese), you should say xiexie, no thank you..!"
-I was surprised that asking for directions comes with an unsolicited language lesson.
-I also noted that the airport had a feeling of an overstaffed place.
-There are three security checkpoints: one at the entrance to the building, the second before entering the ID check zone, and then a third one, the actual security screening.
+And it wasn't just an unsolicited language lesson after asking for directions, the airport had a feeling of an overstaffed place.
+There are three security checkpoints!
+One at the entrance to the building, the second before entering the ID check zone, and then a third one to get to the plane.
 While at all this excitement, I was asked for my passport five times.
 At least their plugs were working.
 It is worth mentioning, because, seriously, what is it with airports and plugs?
 In many cases, they are either non-working or non-existent to be safe.
 It made me wonder about some power consumption stats of the passengers' lounges; it's not like you'd see many passengers taking a toaster or a fridge out of their carry-on luggage and pluggin' them into the mains, is it?
 Anyway, Chengdu's plugs work as they should.

-Another kind of questionable safety measurements I experienced in:
+Another kind of questionable safety measurement I experienced in:

 Chicago O'Hare (ORD)

-Chicago was my first entry point to the US (2012), so it was the first place where, as a non-US citizen travelling to the US, I got harassed with questions such as, "Are you, or a member of your family, a member of a terrorist organisation?"
+Chicago was my first entry point to the US (2012), so it was the first place where, as a non-US citizen traveling to the US, I got harassed with questions such as, "Are you, or a member of your family, a member of a terrorist organization?"
 Seriously, that's as stupid as if a bank where you want to open an account asked you, "Do you intend to rob us?"
+ORD's buildings also aren't as stylish as some others, but regardless, it felt somehow special every time I passed through.
+Partially due to its size, and partially because of what I saw beyond the airport.

 Another place with a mixed affair is...